 • Continue to grow our international business.
 We believe that pizza has global appeal and that there is strong and growing international demand for delivered pizza.
-We have successfully built a broad international platform, almost exclusively through our master franchise model, as evidenced by our more than 2,500 international stores in more than 50 countries.
-Our international stores have produced quarterly same store sales growth for 41 consecutive quarters.
+We have successfully built a leading international platform, almost exclusively through our master franchise model, as evidenced by our more than 2,500 international stores in more than 50 countries.
+Our international stores have produced quarterly same store sales growth for forty consecutive quarters.
 We believe that we continue to have significant long-term growth opportunities in international markets where we have established a leading presence.
 In our current top ten international markets, we believe that our store base is less than half of the total long-term potential store base in those markets.
-Generally, we believe we will achieve long-term growth internationally as a result of the store-level economics of our business model, the growing international demand for delivered pizza and the strong global recognition of the Domino's Pizza® brand.
+Generally, we believe we will achieve long-term growth internationally due to the strong unit economics of our business model and the strong global recognition of the Domino's Pizza[®] brand.